-- 1. 1st Year of EOC Implementation and 9th grade Cohort Groups (Algebra1, Geometry, Biology). - a.
-End of Course (EOC) exams will count 30% of the courses' final grade. - b.
-The EOC scores returned will be converted to a numeric value that will be averaged to assign a final course grade as follows:

-1st semester average (.35) + 2nd semester average (.35) + EOC grade (.30).
+- 1. EOC Implementation and 9th grade Cohort Groups (Algebra1, Geometry, Biology). - a.
+End of Course (EOC) exams will count 30% of the course's final grade. - b.
+The EOC scores returned will be converted to a numeric value that will be averaged to assign a final course grade as follows: - 1st semester average (.35) + 2nd semester average (.35) + EOC grade (.30). - c.
+For courses requiring an EOC, credit will not be awarded and the course will not count towards Grade Point Average (GPA) or class rank calculations until the final grade calculation is complete.